-To make sure you’re receiving the best care possible, all aged care homes need to meet accreditation standards to receive government subsidies.
-As well as accreditation standards, quality indicators have been developed to help you when you’re considering aged care services.
-They measure the quality of care and services offered, and provide useful information for people looking at the quality of care provided by an aged care home.
+To make sure you’re receiving the best care possible, all aged care homes need to meet accreditation standards to receive government funding.
+As well as accreditation standards, quality indicators have been developed to help services to understand and improve the care and services they provide.
+They measure the quality of care and services offered, and can provide useful information for people looking at the quality of care provided by an aged care home.

 Quality indicators program

 The National Aged Care Quality Indicator Program is a voluntary program for aged care homes that began in January 2016.

 From 1 July 2019, all Government funded aged care homes must collect and provide clinical quality indicator data to the Department of Health.